-4. Eligibility for the award of Degree:
+5. Eligibility for the award of B.Tech.
+Degree:

-No candidate shall be eligible for the award of the degree of Bachelor of Technology, unless he/she has undergone the course for a period of 8 semesters (4 academic years) / 6 semesters (3 academic years for Lateral Entry candidates) in the faculty of Engineering and has passed the prescribed examinations in all the semesters.
+No candidate shall be eligible for the award of the degree of Bachelor of Technology, unless he/she has undergone the course for a period of 8 semesters (4 academic years) / 6 semesters (3 academic years for Lateral Entry candidates) in the Faculty of Engineering and has passed the prescribed examinations in all the semesters.
+Details regarding the possible exit for a B.Tech. student - in line with one of the goals of the National Education Policy (NEP) 2020 are provided in section 13.

-5. Branches of Study:
+6. Branches of Study: